Should We Anticipate Revolution By Treaty?

 Our Congress had passed laws that give tax relief to supporters of groups that collect donations to support non-partisan political efforts.
 Groups that want to be eligible for this sort of tax-relief have to apply for special status with the IRS.
 In simple terms, the government offers a carrot to those who seek to voice non-partisan opinions.
 No problem, except for one little thing.

 The folks at IRS who approve those applications had their own idea of who could be non-partisan.
-They had follow-up questions about applications of those they disagreed with.
+They had follow-up questions about applications from those organizations they disagreed with.
 These questions delayed approval of those voices getting a tax break for speaking.
 In simple terms, they put the carrot on a stick, and dangled it front of those they disagreed with, and delayed and distracted them from speaking their voice.

 Many believe that this idea originated in White House.
 Many believe it stifled voices during the 2012 elections.